-The Retiree Health Insurance Subsidy Program is a non-qualified cost-sharing multiple-employer defined benefit pension plan established under Section 112.363, F.S.
+The HIS Program is a non-qualified cost-sharing multiple-employer defined benefit pension plan established under Section 112.363, F.S.
 The Florida Legislature establishes and amends the contribution requirements and benefit terms of the HIS program.
-The benefit is a monthly payment to assist retirees of state-administered retirement systems in paying their health insurance costs and is administered by the Department of Management Services, Division of Retirement.
-For the fiscal year ended June 30, 2023, eligible retirees and beneficiaries received a monthly HIS payment equal to the number of years of creditable service completed at the time of retirement multiplied by \$5.
-The payments are at least \$30 but not more than \$150 per month, pursuant to Section 112.363, F.S.
+The benefit is a monthly payment to assist retirees of state-administered retirement systems in paying their health insurance premium costs and is administered by the Division.
+For the fiscal year ended June 30, 2024, the signing into law of Senate Bill 7024 increased the level of monthly HIS benefits eligible retirees and beneficiaries receive from \$5.00 to \$7.50 multiplied by the number of years of creditable service completed at the time of retirement.
+The payments now are at least \$45, but not more than \$225 per month, pursuant to Section 112.363, F.S.
 To be eligible to receive a HIS benefit, a retiree under a state-administered retirement system must provide proof of eligible health insurance coverage, which can include Medicare.

 The HIS Program is funded by required contributions from FRS participating employers as set by the Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2022, the contribution rate was 1.66% of payroll pursuant to Section 112.363, F.S.
-The Board contributed \$38,111, \$33,019, and \$32,046, to the Plan during the years ended June 30, 2023, 2022 and 2021, respectively.
+For the fiscal year ended June 30, 2024, the contribution rate was increased to 2.00% of payroll pursuant to Section 112.363, F.S.
+The Board contributed \$48,081, \$38,111 and \$33,019 to the Plan during the years ended June 30, 2024, 2023 and 2022, respectively.
 HIS contributions are deposited in a separate trust fund from which HIS payments are authorized.
 HIS benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, the legislature may reduce or cancel HIS payments.